bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - error - an error is detected when stopping the instance.

-If an instance repeatedly gets 'failed' or the 'error' statuses after pressing the "Start" button, you should follow the instructions:
+If an instance repeatedly gets 'failed' or 'error' statuses after pressing the "Start" button, you should follow the instructions:

 1) Check that all of the following settings exist (see the table_ for more information on Configuration):